DamDoh/local_damdoh/docs/universal-id-architecture.md

 -   **Inputs**: `{ scannedUniversalId: string }`
 -   **Authentication**: The function requires the *scanner* to be an authenticated Firebase user.
 -   **Logic**:
-    1. Authenticates the scanner's request.
+    1. Authenticates the scanner's request and gets their `scannerUid`.
-    2. Fetches the scanner's user profile to determine their role (e.g., 'Field Agent', 'Farmer').
+    2. Fetches the scanner's user profile from Firestore to determine their role (e.g., 'Field Agent', 'Farmer', 'Admin').
-    3. Queries the `users` collection for the document where `universalId` matches `scannedUniversalId`.
+    3. Queries the `users` collection for the document where `universalId` matches the `scannedUniversalId`.
+    4. If the scanned user is not found, it returns a "not-found" error.
-    4. Based on the scanner's role, it returns a specific, limited subset of the scanned user's data.
+    5. Based on the scanner's role, it returns a specific, limited subset of the scanned user's data.
+This enforces context-aware data sharing.
-        -   *Example*: A fellow 'Farmer' might only see `displayName`, `primaryRole`, and `location`.
-        -   *Example*: A 'Field Agent' might see the above plus farm-related data.
-        -   *Example*: A 'Financial Institution' partner might see anonymized financial history (with user consent).
+        -   **If the user scans their own ID**: Return most of their own non-sensitive profile data, including email and phone number.
+        -   **If an Admin or Field Agent scans the ID**: Return a more detailed data set, including contact information, but not highly sensitive data like linked financial accounts.
+        -   **If any other authenticated user scans the ID**: Return only basic public profile information (`displayName`, `primaryRole`, `location`, `avatarUrl`).
 -   **Security**: This is the most critical security component.
 It prevents the QR code from being a universal key and enforces context-aware data sharing.

 ### 2.3.
 Client-Side Implementation